tyleryouk/00os-origin/00reaper/00OS-commands/README.md

 - **implementation-plan.md**: Documents the concrete plan for implementing the current REQ, including architectural decisions and required changes
 - **cycle-status.md**: Tracks the progress through the current cycle, showing completed steps, current focus, and next actions

+### Workflow File Update Pattern

+Each workflow file serves a specific purpose and follows a different update pattern:

+- **cycle-status.md**: The primary tracking document that's continuously updated throughout the entire cycle
+  - Contains the authoritative record of current cycle stage
+  - Updated after each substantive change is made
+  - Includes a chronological log of all changes to 00OS
+  - Should be checked first to determine cycle status

+- **active-request.md**: Primarily updated during steps 1-3, then remains relatively static
+  - Only updated later for clarifications or scope adjustments
+  - Serves as a stable reference for requirements
+  - Not used for tracking implementation progress

+- **implementation-plan.md**: Created during step 3, then remains relatively static
+  - Only updated if the implementation strategy changes significantly
+  - Serves as a stable blueprint for implementation
+  - Not used for tracking implementation status

+**Important**: Always check cycle-status.md first to determine the current stage of the cycle and what needs to be done next.

 ## Directory Structure Supporting the Cycle

 The organization of this directory follows a strategic pattern that supports the cyclical workflow: